RainingComputers/ShnooTalk/README.md

 ShnooTalk is a programming language implemented in C++ using the LLVM compiler framework.
 ShnooTalk works by being compiled to a custom IR format and then translating that to LLVM IR.
 It is possible to run ShnooTalk on any runtime that supports the clang compiler.
 ShnooTalk links against standard C libraries/runtime.

+See the tests directory for examples, try out the language in your browser on [ShnooTalk Playground](http://rainingcomputers.gitlab.io/shnootalk-playground/).

 🛠️ Project under construction, some things may not be fully polished yet 🛠️

 ![](blockdiag.png)